Thomas Hoccleve: Work

-Yet Hoccleve claimed to know the limits of his powers.
 His diction is relatively simple and clear; as a metrist he is self-deprecating.
-While he confesses that "Fader Chaucer fayn wolde han me taught, But I was dul and learned lite or naught," this pose was conventional in Hoccleve's time, and an inheritance from Chaucer himself, whose alter-ego Geoffrey was portrayed as fat and dimwitted in the "House of Fame" and The Canterbury Tales.
+While he confesses that "Fader Chaucer fayn wolde han me taught, But I was dul and learned lite or naught", this pose was conventional in Hoccleve's time, and an inheritance from Chaucer himself, whose alter-ego Geoffrey was portrayed as fat and dimwitted in The House of Fame and The Canterbury Tales.
 Later known as the "humility topos", the posture would become a conventional form of authorial self-presentation in the Renaissance.